gregunz/Hogwild/README.md

 Team : Grégoire Clément, Maxime Delisle, Sylvain Beaud

 We have added a JPG file which simply represents our design choices so far.
+This sketch does NOT fully detail our implementation but gives a quick overview of it.
+(Design_Milestone1.jpeg)

 ![Design_Milestone1.jpeg][design]
 [Dataset available here][dataset]